szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Movement rate penalty reduced to 40%
 - -1 penalty to THAC0 and Damage
 - -1/2 fewer attacks per round.
 For example, at the start of the game in BGEE, this would force their APR down to 1 when fighting with only one weapon, and after level 13, it would be reduced to 2 APR, all other things being equal.

+### Make all single-classed thieves apply a Sneak Attack Crippling strike on backstabs (2350) (IWDEE BGEE BG2EE EET)

+This component emulates the mechanics, partially, of the Sneak Attack option (i.e. using sneak attacks instead of backstabs).
+These cause a -1 to attack rolls (THAC0 and damage rolls) for 1 turn, after which the target becomes immune to sneak attacks for 70 rounds (talk about harsh).
+How it works:

+- Single-classed thieves (only, no exceptions, no matter what you do) get this ability at level 5.
+I only allow single-classed thieves because once again (say it with me), I want to reward (highly) specialization.
+- Upon backstabbing successfully a target, they suffer a -1 penalty to attack rolls for 30 seconds.
+- During this time, they're immune to this crippling strike.
+- The penalty increases to -2 at level 9, -3 at level 13, and -4 at level 17.
+It does not grow up to -7 like in IWD at level 30.
+Might be just me, but -7 seems excessive, especially for damage rolls.
+- Targets may be affected by a crippling strike once every 5 rounds, backstabbing repeatedly does not refresh duration.
+- A helpful console string will appear when a successful one is made
+- Constructs, undead, mist creatures, oozes, shambling mounds, and elementals are unaffected.

+Don't mix with Sneak Attacks, only use if you're planning to use Backstabs.

 </details>